 Yay!
-Another pen and paper exercise or maybe if you’re wired weird and serving a bunch of people it’ll be a Google spreadsheet.
+Another pen/pencil and paper exercise or maybe if you’re wired weird and serving a bunch of people it’ll be a Google spreadsheet.
 I’m still being teased for that, if you must know.

 Today’s exercise is not the final menu.

 Divide your sheet of paper into three columns.

 Alternately, use this handy Home Ec 101 Thanksgiving Menu Planner Printable.

 This Thanksgiving Menu Plan has three versions.
 Start with your ideal Thanksgiving dinner.
 If time and money weren’t an object, what would you want on your Thanksgiving table?

 Just for fun, I’d love to hear what you’re planning for Thanksgiving this year.